Non-perturbative on-shell multiplet structure of SU(N) Yang-Mills fields: Introduction

-In the present paper we consider the muitplet color structure of one-particle gluon and quark fields on mass shell, i.e., in the space of quark-gluon solutions.
-We follow a non-perturbative approach, so that we consider full original non-linear Yang-Mills equations of motion.
-Our approach is based on the idea that Weyl group symmetry is an inherent color symmetry of gluons and quarks in QCD \cite{plb2023}.
-The Weyl symmetry \cite{hamphreys} has been widely considered in numerous physical models before (see, for ex., \cite{KomaToki2000,KomaToki2001,TokiSuganuma2000,cho1982,godd1977,pak2012,supsymm}).
-However, the relationship of the Weyl group to color multiplets of fundamental particles in Yang-Mills theory was missed.
+In the present paper we consider the color multiplet structure of gluon and quark fields on mass shell in $SU(N)$ Yang-Mills theories.
+We follow a non-perturbative approach considering solutions to the full original non-linear Yang-Mills equations of motion.
+Our approach is based on the idea that Weyl group symmetry is an inherent color symmetry of gluons and quarks \cite{plb2023}.
+The Weyl group symmetry \cite{hamphreys} has been widely considered in numerous physical models before: in various phenomenological Ginsburg-Landau type models of QCD \cite{KomaToki2000,KomaToki2001,TokiSuganuma2000}, in classification of color monopoles \cite{cho1982,godd1977} and instantons in $SU(3)$ Yang-Mills theory, and in studies of the Weyl symmetric structure of the classical vacuum in QCD \cite{pak2012} etc. Some applications of the Weyl group symmetry were considered in supersymmetric field models \cite{supsymm}).
+However, the close relationship of the Weyl group to color multiplets of fundamental particles, especially to singlet structure of gluon and quark multiplets in $SU(N)$ Yang-Mills theory and QCD, have never been studied before.

 Our main purpose is to classify the quark and gluon solution subspaces which are invariant under transformations of the Weyl group $W(SU(N))$ including generalization to $N\geq4$.
-In a particular, we concentrate on invariant subspaces of one-particle quark and gluon solutions, since the knowledge of single Weyl invariant solutions provides strict definitions of elementary particles which differ drastically from the conventional definitions.
-In the first part of our paper we consider the color multiplet structure of fields in $SU(3)$ Yang-Mills theory with quarks, i.e., in standard QCD with one fundamental flavor quark triplet.
-Main results in $SU(3)$ QCD have been obtained in \cite{plb2018,plb2023}.
-In the present paper we prove strictly the existence of the singlet gluon in a pure QCD, missed in previous studies.
-In the second part of our paper we generalize our results to $SU(N)$ ($N\geq 4)$ Yang-Mills theory with fermions.
+In a particular, we concentrate on the study of invariant subspaces of one-particle quark and gluon solutions, since the knowledge of such invariant single solutions provides strict definitions of fundamental particles.
+The plan of the present paper is as follows.
+In Section II we consider the color multiplet structure of quark and gluon fields in $SU(3)$ Yang-Mills theory.
+The main results on multiplet structure of $SU(3)$ QCD are obtained in \cite{plb2018,plb2023}, however, a strict proof of the existence of a singlet gluon solution in a pure Yang-Mills theory was missed in previous studies.
+We resolve this problem applying a strict mathematical definition of the Weyl group and show that singlet gluon represents an invariant element of a non-vector representation of the Weyl group.
+Our method implies an independent derivation of equations for the singlet and doublet constituent quarks corresponding to one- and two-dimensional irreducible vector representations.
+Section III is devoted to generalization of the obtained results in a pure $SU(3)$ QCD to the case of the generalized QCD with the color group $SU(4)$.
+Construction of standard Weyl group representations for the constituent quarks in Abelian projected $SU(N)$ Yang-Mills theories with $N\geq 4$ is presented in Section IV.
+We demonstrate that $SU(N)$ Yang-Mills theory manifests a universal structure of singlet quark-gluon solutions.
+The last section contains conclusions and discussion of possible applications of the presented results in QCD and hadron physics.